The mother-to-be in your life needs help to have a healthy, happy pregnancy. That’s where you come in.

 7. Know the signs and symptoms of postpartum depression.

 Many women will experience what’s known as “the baby blues” as their bodies and hormones adjust after delivery.
 This is completely normal, and will likely improve within a week or two.
-However, if symptoms persist — she’s refusing to do things she normally enjoys, having trouble sleeping, feeling guilty or blaming herself, experiencing anxiety or having thoughts of harming herself or the baby — intervention is important.
+However, if symptoms persist, intervention is important.
+Symptoms to watch for: Avoiding doing things she normally enjoys; trouble sleeping; feeling guilty or blaming herself for problems; anxiety; thoughts of harming herself of the baby.
 Read up on the warning signs of postpartum depression, and encourage her to seek help from her provider as needed.

 Vanderbilt Women’s Health provides care for women at all stages of their lives at locations across Middle Tennessee.
 Learn more here or call 615-343-5700.